unicode-org/message-format-wg/exploration/function-composition-part-1.md

 An obstacle to disambiguating its meaning is the absence of a definition of "resolved value".

-So we must address both problems together:

-* Problem 1: Define what it means for functions to compose with each other.
+A necessary but not sufficient condition for specifying the meaning of function composition is to define the structure of the inputs and outputs to function implementations.
+These definitions must be flexible enough to accommodate different implementation languages and design choices, while also being concrete enough for ease of reasoning.

+It's much easier to think about what it means for one function to operate on the result of another function if we know what the inputs and outputs to those functions look like.

-* Problem 2: Define the constraints that a definition of "resolved value" must satisfy.
+This design document primarily attempts to address the constraints that a definition of "resolved value" must satisfy.

 The spec currently leaves the term "resolved value" undefined.